 An intergovernmental agreement for provision of a $500 million Russian loan to finance engineering surveys on the site, project development and personnel training was signed in January 2013.
 In August 2012 a financing agreement was negotiated under which Bangladesh would borrow $500 million for a two-year technical and economic study together with design, documentation and training, at 4.5% interest rate, which was subsequently reduced to 3%.
 Russia would then provide a second loan of over $1.5 billion for 90% of the first unit’s construction.
 The agreement was signed in January 2013.
 The $500 million loan will be repaid in 12 years with five years' grace period, In October 2015 the finance minister said that the total cost of the plant would be about $13.5 billion, with $12 billion of this financed by Russia at not more than 4%.

 Site works started in October 2013, and were 80% complete in April 2016.
+A site licence was issued by the Atomic Energy Regulatory Authority in June 2016.
 In February 2015 Orgenergostroy, a Russian company, won an $18 million tender to carry out an engineering survey, perform environmental monitoring and develop project documents for the plant.
 In December 2015 Russia’s InterRAO Engineering won a RUR 2.1 billion ($30 million) contract from Atomstroyexport for the concrete foundations.

 In June 2014 the government and the Bangladesh Atomic Energy Commission (BAEC) invited the Japan Atomic Energy Agency (JAEA) to explore the possibility of building a second 2000 MWe nuclear power plant in the south of the country.

 In May 2015 Bangladesh asked India to help with training its nuclear staff.